Piano Practice Ultimate Guide:

 First, try practicing your dominant hand only for several times.
 Then try with the non-dominant hand only but a few times more than you did with the dominant hand.
 Now, play the music with both hands slowly.
 Lastly, play it within original tempo.
 Repeat this process in the next practice session.

-7. Explore different tempos
+7. Practice with different tempos

 Need help with practicing piano?

-Lesson With You offers 1-on-1 live online piano lessons with highly professional piano instructors who earned at least Bachelor’s degrees from the top music schools including Eastman school of Music, Indiana University, Guildhall Music School and Rice University.
+Lesson With You offers 1-on-1 live online piano lessons with professional piano instructors who have at least Bachelor’s degrees from the top music schools including Eastman school of Music and Rice University.
+The first trial lesson is FREE!
+No contracts ever.

 Related Articles